 Just as we integrate other heart-healthy activities into our daily lives, we might do the same with laughter, suggest Miller.
 “The ability to laugh – either naturally or as a learned behaviour – may have significant implications in societies where heart disease is still the No.1 killer,” he notes.

 Humour will not replace exercise in the health equation, of course, but who would not sometimes prefer a episode of Friends to a gruelling cardio session?
 And now, humour is taken more seriously as a health factor than it was taken previously.
 Hundreds of academics belong to the International Society for Humour Studies.

 Although the health benefits of laughter have yet to be demonstrated scientifically, laughter may help us beat stress, which contributes to heart problems, among other maladies.
 We may, after all, need a daily dose of laughter along with our workout and lean diets.
 So be sure to split at least a few times a day.
 It can’t hurt, and it might very well help.
 No joke.

-There are millions hits on the online search drive for Wellness – from mental to physical health, cardiac fitness, cancer, yoga, how to overcome certain ailments such as diabetes, hypertension, obesity, stoke, and tips on weight loss and how to grow taller, together with many different ideas getting honorable mention.
+There are millions hits on the online search drive for Wellness – from mental to physical health, cardiac fitness, cancer, yoga, how to overcome certain ailments such as diabetes, Williamson County Wildlife Removal, hypertension, obesity, stroke, and tips on weight loss and how to grow taller, together with many different ideas getting honorable mention.
 It takes quite a bit of investigating to find any one site which has a lot to offer on all these fronts, let alone one that can unite all the needs for your innermost wellness – joy, bliss and beyond.
 For health’ sake you can stop looking out there, and take some time for yourself, a sort of one-stop-shop: Balanced Lifestyle Wikipedia.